 Websites, web browsers, apps, even the operating system your smartphone runs on and everyday programs like Microsoft Word, are all written in ‘code’.

-For some of these toys, it’s not necessarily about learning one of these languages and actually building websites.
+For most of these toys, it’s not necessarily about learning one of these languages and actually building websites.
 Far from it.

 It’s more about your child beginning to understand the building blocks of code, and how putting all the blocks in the correct order results in actions happening.